burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 However `__forceinline` still does not guarantee inlining e.g. in MSVC there are various reasons when inline can not be done [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline).

-The underlying reasons for using force inline is that compilers use only heuristics to make a decision about inlining, and sometimes this heuristics are wrong.
+The underlying reason for using force inline is that compilers use only heuristics to make a decision about inlining, and sometimes these heuristics are wrong.

 ## Allowable Reformulations
 In C++ and C, the order in which subexpressions are evaluated is not defined `A(F(), G())`.